uidaholib/digital-collections-docs/content/collectionbuilder/03-update-metadata.md

 - To download your metadata from Google Sheets:

-    - Click “File” and select “Download as Comma-separated values”
+    - Click "File" and select "Download as Comma-separated values"

-    - Locate the metadata CSV you’ve just downloaded on your computer (probably in the “Downloads” folder!) — but don’t open it!
+    - Locate the metadata CSV you’ve just downloaded on your computer (probably in the "Downloads" folder!) — but don’t open it!

 - *Without opening it* (to avoid issues with Excel scrambling your UTF-8 encoding), ***rename this file the exact same filename as your current collection metadata CSV***.

 - Open your collection repository in Visual Studio Code.
 Locate the _data folder.

 - Drag the CSV you just downloaded and renamed from your File Explorer / Finder and drop it directly into the _data folder that you see in Visual Studio Code.
-Since you gave it the same filename as your previous metadata file, Visual Studio Code will give you the message “A file or folder with the name ‘demo_metadata.csv’ already exists in the destination folder.
-Do you want to replace it?”.
-Select “Replace” (remember, Git tracks changes, so you can always see the older iterations of your metadata in your commits history and go back to them if you need them).
+Since you gave it the same filename as your previous metadata file, Visual Studio Code will give you the message "A file or folder with the name ‘demo_metadata.csv’ already exists in the destination folder.
+Do you want to replace it?".
+Select "Replace" (remember, Git tracks changes, so you can always see the older iterations of your metadata in your commits history and go back to them if you need them).

 ### Double Check and Push Changes